luisatomo/PHPSymfonyTest/README.md

 You need to create a new `symfony-test:init` that will reset all the app at once

-In short, you need to develop a command that has to execute other current built-in/existing doctrine ones, like:
+In short, you need to develop a command that has to execute other current built-in/existing doctrine commands, like:
 - doctrine:database
 - doctrine:generate
 - doctrine:mapping